emaroon/MDTF-diagnostics/diagnostics/natl_ocean/doc/example.rst

 --------------------------

-In this section, you can go into more detail on the science behind your diagnostic, for example, by copying in relevant text articles you've written using th  It's especially helpful if you're able to teach users how to use your diagnostic's output, by showing how to interpret example plots.
+In this section, you can go into more detail on the science behind your diagnostic, for example, by copying in relevant text articles you've written.
+It's especially helpful if you're able to teach users how to use your diagnostic's output, by showing how to interpret example plots.

 Instead of doing that here, we provide more examples of RestructuredText